 If you are playing the radio or CD changer, pressing CD will play the CD in the player.
-This function can also be deform the appropriate button on the controlled from the appropriate button on the steering wheel see 'Steering Wheel Controls', page 252.
+This function can also be controlled from the appropriate button on the steering wheel see 'Steering Wheel Controls', page 235.

 Touch and release to seek tracks up or down.